Student Worker Handbook

 You are expected to fulfill specific job requirements and meet established job standards while in the employment of the University.
 Although there is no formal performance management program in place for student workers, your supervisor is encouraged to discuss and resolve with you any job performance concerns or complaints that arise over the course of employment.

 If at any time you experience conflicts on the job, you are encouraged to discuss work-related problems freely and openly with your supervisor.
 Good communication with your supervisor is necessary so that you clearly understand job expectations and performance requirements.
 If you are unable to resolve the issue with your immediate supervisor, you may address it with the next level administrator in the department.
-You are also welcome to contact the Student Employment Supervisor at 718-990-2331.
+You are also welcome to contact the Student Employment Manager at 718-990-2331.

 Use of University Property, Equipment and Resources